KaiserWerk/DrupalBugSnatcher/README.md

 # DrupalBugSnatcher

-This handy plugin will catch occuring errors and exceptions, logs them, and sends out (optional) notifications via Email, Slack, Stride and SMS.
+This handy plugin will catch occuring errors and exceptions, log them, and send out (optional) notifications via Email, Slack, Stride and SMS.